Skip to main content

 Participation

-Educators selected for this yearlong program—who will be known as STEM Teacher Fellows—will
+Educators selected for this yearlong program—who will be known as Scaling Up For STEM Fellows—will

-• Attend the NSTA National Conference on Science Education in Atlanta, including pre-conference workshops (March 22-25, 2023).
-Conference registration and tickets to the pre-conference workshops are supported by the program (travel and lodging expenses are not included);
+• Attend the NSTA National Conference on Science Education in Anaheim, CA (April 15-18, 2026).
+Conference registration and a ticket to a pre-conference workshop are provided by the program.
+Two nights of lodging and 3 days of parking are included.

-• Develop lessons, units, and/or projects that integrate real-world applications with an emphasis on STEM career awareness and workforce skills based on program experiences; and
+• Participate in a capstone project through supported integration of resources centered on real-world problems and phenomena with an emphasis on STEM career awareness and workforce skills based on program experiences; and

 Eligibility

-Teachers can apply to become a STEM Teacher Fellow if they
+Teachers can apply to become a Scaling Up For STEM Fellow if they are full time teachers at a public school and are:

-• Are currently full-time middle school (grades 6–8) or high school (grades 9-12) science, engineering, technology, and/or career and technical education classroom teachers,
+• Currently full-time middle school (grades 6–8) or high school (grades 9-12) science, engineering, technology, and/or career and technical education classroom teachers;

 • Have a minimum of two years of classroom teaching experience; and

-• Have a strong desire to advance their district’s STEM education in support of the vision of the Next Generation Science Standards by applying real-world applications in the classroom.
+• Possess strong motivation to advance their school/district’s STEM education in support of the vision of three-dimensional standards.

 Questions

-For additional program information or questions, please contact,
+For additional program information or questions, please contact professionallearning@nsta.org.

 About the Sponsoring Organization